- slide 1 of 3

 - slide 2 of 3

-- Start/Stop Time: In the free printable work log sheet provided with this article, the time slabs are of half an hour each.
-The employee is required to fill in the work activities performed by him surfing these time slabs.
-However, since most tasks cannot be completed in half an hour, instead of writing the same work activity against each time slab, the employee can just cover the time slabs over which the task continued with a vertical line and put the task name just once against it.
+5. Start/Stop Time: In the free work log sheet provided with this article, the time slabs are for half an hour each.
+The employee is required to fill in the work activities performed by him using these time slabs.
+However, since most tasks cannot be completed in half an hour, instead of writing the same work activity on each time slab, the employee can just cover the time slabs over which the task continued with a vertical line and put the task name just once against it.

-- Task Performed: The names of the tasks that were performed during the course of the day, like client meeting, preparing reports etc. there is no need to go descriptive about the work performed and just a word or two that describes the task is sufficient.
+6. Task Performed: The names of the tasks that were performed during the course of the day, like client meetings, preparing reports, etc. There is no need to get too descriptive about the work performed – just a word or two that describes the task is sufficient.

-- Equipment or Resources Used: The names of the main equipments that were used to perform the task, if any, can be added in this field of the work log sheet.
+7. Equipment or Resources Used: The names of the main equipment or resources that were used to perform the task, if any, can be added in this field of the work log sheet.

-- Final Remarks: This field is again optional and if the employee has some important remarks to leave about the task can be filled in.
+8. Final Remarks: This field is again optional.
+If the employee has some important remarks to leave about the task, they can be added here.

-The employers should encourage employees that the daily work log sheets are filled up daily and entrust the supervisors with the task of collecting work log sheets from all their subordinates on a daily basis.
+Employers should encourage employees to complete the daily work log sheets and entrust the supervisors with the task of collecting them from all their subordinates on a daily basis.